mr-wacker/it-infra-system/README.md

 # What is this?

-This is a part of building infrastructure project with all essential features.
+This is a part of building an infrastructure system for my school's course.
+The followings are the elements of the infrastructure system.

 - DNS
 - Database & Backup System